nightingaleproject/vrdr-dotnet/README.md

 ...
 ```

 Note that the `AckMessage` constructor will automatically set the message header properties to identify the `DeathRecordSubmission` message that it acknowledges.
-It will also set the `MessageDestination` property to the value of the `DeathRecordSubmission.MessageSource` property.
+It will also set the `MessageDestination` property to the value of the `DeathRecordSubmission.MessageSource` property and copy the business identifier properties (`CertificateNumber`, `StateIdentifier` and `NCHSIdentifier`) from the `DeathRecordSubmission`

 #### Creating a Coding Response Message